A unique approach in teaching Social Studies

 Map drawing as an art- where possible we draw maps freehand

-Paintings- painting a desert landscape or Greek fleet sailing for Persia
+Paintings- painting a desert landscape or a Greek fleet sailing for Persia

 Clay modeling: we made monsters from Greek myths